-Only PRIMARY MEMBERS (without TENANTS), CO-MEMBERS, TENANTS, and designated RESIDENTS (those who have been issued IDENTIFICATION CARDS) may call GUESTS in through either the Main or North GATEHOUSE by providing the four (4) digit Identification Number (on the IDENTIFICATION CARD) to the GATEHOUSE attendant.
+PRIMARY MEMBERS (without TENANTS), CO-MEMBERS and TENANTS may call GUESTS in through the Main Gate by providing the four (4) digit MEMBER/TENANT Identification Number, Lot and Tract (on the IDENTIFICATION CARD) to the Main Gate attendant.
+Designated RESIDENTS who have been issued IDENTIFICATION CARDS may also call in GUESTS.
 Children or friends of MEMBERS or TENANTS cannot authorize such entry.
-If the PRIMARY MEMBER, CO-MEMBER or TENANT wants to control further who is authorized to call in GUESTS, the PRIMARY MEMBER, CO-MEMBER or TENANT may provide a secret password to the GATEHOUSE attendant to be kept on file with the property.
-The secret password would then be required, in addition to the four (4) digit Identification Number, for anyone calling in GUESTS for the property.
-All GUESTs must be registered with the Main GATEHOUSE to gain access through either the Main GATEHOUSE or North GATEHOUSE.
+If the PRIMARY MEMBER, CO-MEMBER or TENANT wants to control further who is authorized to call in GUESTS, the PRIMARY MEMBER, CO-MEMBER or TENANT may provide a secret password to the Main Gate attendant to be kept on file with the property.
+The secret password would then be required, in addition to the four (4) digit MEMBER/TENANT Identification Number, Lot and Tract, for anyone calling in GUESTS for the property.
+All GUESTs must be registered with the Main Gate to gain access through either the Main Gate or North Gate.